tayloraswift/swift-png/README.md

 - ***Competitive performance.*** *Swift PNG* offers [competitive performance](benchmarks/) compared to *libpng*.
 On appropriate CPU architectures, the *Swift PNG* encoder makes use of [hardware-accelerated hash tables](https://engineering.fb.com/2019/04/25/developer-tools/f14/) for even greater performance.

-- ***Pure Swift, all the way down.*** Aside from having no external dependencies, *Swift PNG* is powered by its own, native Swift *DEFLATE* implementation.
-This means *Swift PNG* works on any platform that Swift itself works on.
-It also means that *Swift PNG*’s performance [improves as the Swift compiler matures](benchmarks#performance-by-toolchain).
+- ***Pure Swift, all the way down.*** *Swift PNG* is powered by its own, native Swift *DEFLATE* implementation.
+It depends only on other Foundation-less, pure-Swift libraries, and therefore does not need to link Foundation.
+This also means the core components of *Swift PNG* work on any platform that Swift itself works on, and that *Swift PNG*’s performance [improves as the Swift compiler matures](benchmarks#performance-by-toolchain).

 - ***Batteries included.*** *Swift PNG* comes with [built-in color targets](https://kelvin13.github.io/swift-png/PNG/Color/) with support for [premultiplied alpha](https://kelvin13.github.io/swift-png/PNG/RGBA/premultiplied/).
 [Convolution](https://kelvin13.github.io/swift-png/PNG/convolve(_:dereference:kernel:)/) and [deconvolution](https://kelvin13.github.io/swift-png/PNG/deconvolve(_:reference:kernel:)/) helper functions make [implementing custom color targets](examples/#custom-color-targets) a breeze.